-- Service gateway: A virtual router that gives cloud resources private access to public Oracle Cloud Infrastructure services such as Object Storage without using an internet gateway or NAT gateway.
+- Service gateway: A virtual router that gives cloud resources private access to Oracle services such as Object Storage without using an internet gateway or NAT gateway.

 - Routing tables: Virtual routing tables that give the subnets access to the VCN’s gateways (Internet Gateway and Dynamic Routing Gateway).
 Routes can also use private IPs as a target to implement network functionality such as NAT, firewalls, IDS, and so on.

 - Primary VNICs: Subnets contain virtual network interface cards (VNICs) that attach to instances.
 The VNIC determines how the instance connects with endpoints inside and outside the VCN.
 Each instance has a primary VNIC that is created during instance launch and cannot be removed.
 During instance launch, the Networking service also assigns a public IP address.
 Customers can override that behavior during instance launch and request to have no public IP address assigned.